K-12 STEM Lessons & Resources

 Our mission is to provide a space for authentic learning, creative problem-solving, and cooperative planning for K-12 teachers who are looking to expand upon their skillset and provide opportunities for student-driven inquiry in the classroom.

-We are pleased to introduce Ally Washington as our latest Teacher Feature!
-Ally has been taking part in STEM professional learning programs since she began teaching, and we’re thrilled that she is joining us for two educator programs this year.
-From Ally:
+We are pleased to introduce Desa Elwell as our latest Teacher Feature!
+Desa is a career-switcher who has been taking part in AFOSR STEM professional learning programs since 2023.
+We are thrilled to highlight this incredible educator and share the impact she is making in her CTE classroom.
+From Desa:

-Ally is a member of our ACCESS Lending Library Program and was recently selected for the 2025 STEM Teacher Leadership Academy cohort!
+Desa is a member of our ACCESS Lending Library Program and was selected for our inaugural STEM Teacher Leadership Academy cohort in 2023!

 AFOSR Teacher Feature Collection See past Teacher Feature Recipients!